VLAN and LAGG Setup

 Note

 Not all switches support VLANs.
 Unmanaged Switches only provide basic functionality.
-Managed Switches will support features like LACP and VLAN needed for this setup.
+Managed Switches will support features like Link Aggregation (with LACP mode) and VLAN needed for this setup.

 Attention